mlh123/BlogPostings/_posts/2021-03-06-recipe-books-are-they-popular.md

 tags:
   - ""
 ---
+Back again?
+Knew you couldn't resist the T, honey.

 Today's conversation of choice is generating an idea for your reci-**bee** book.

 Inspiration can turn up in the unlikeliest of places, from a simple walk through a meadow to being chased down a rickety old bridge by a lion.